A Dark Guardian

 Have you ever wanted to travel through time with weapons crafted by the Fae themselves?
 To experience adventure so thrilling and dangerous you don’t know if you will live to see tomorrow?
 Now my men and I are faced with fighting creatures only thought to live in legend but which have been brought to Earth by evil bent on annihilating all the realms.
 That is my life – and I love it.

 At least I did until I found myself staring into the angelic, innocent face of Lady Mina of Stone Crest.
-In all the time I have led the Shields I have trusted my instinct to keep us alive, yet now I don’t know what to believe.
+In all the time I have led the Shields, I have trusted my instincts to keep us alive, yet now I don’t know what to believe.
 Everything points to Mina as the evil summoning the creatures, but she proclaims her innocence.

 I should be able to see through her lies, if she is indeed lying, but my attraction to her blinds me to even that.
 The last time I found myself so lured to a woman, it nearly cost me the lives of my men.
 I cannot allow that to happen again.
 I won’t allow that to happen again.